Office of Academic Affairs

 CUNY’s Teacher Education Grid outlines programs across CUNY at every degree level.
 More information can be found on campus websites, below.

 Mayor de Blasio announced NYC Men Teach to put an additional 1,000 men of color in the pipeline to become NYC public school teachers over the next three years.
 The Fall 2017 application is now open for all CUNY students interested in becoming teachers under this initiative.
 If you don’t yet attend a CUNY college and would like to express interest, click here to join the movement!

 ONLINE Courses for teachers!

 Six CUNY Schools of Education offer graduate courses online.
-APPLY NOW for summer: Students with Disabilities (1-6, 7-12) at CCNY, TESOL at CSI, Gifted Education at Lehman, Bilingual Education at Queens, and Early Intervention and Parenting at Brooklyn College, and TESOL at Hunter College.
+APPLY NOW: Students with Disabilities (1-6, 7-12) at CCNY, TESOL at CSI, Gifted Education at Lehman, Bilingual Education at Queens, and Early Intervention and Parenting at Brooklyn College, and TESOL at Hunter College.
 Tuition is charged at NYS rates.

 Welcome to 2017 Fellows at Brooklyn College, City College, Hunter College and Lehman College.

 - NYS Certification Exams Overview

 CUNY has developed a variety of resources to help students successfully complete the certification exams.

 - TEACH Grants